blueturtleai/gimp-stable-diffusion/stablehorde/README.md

    - **Generation Mode:**
       - **Text -> Image:** Generate an image based on your prompt.
       - **Image -> Image:** Generate an image based on an init image and on your prompt.
       - **Inpainting:** Erase a part of an image and generate a new image which has the erased part filled.
 The erased part is filled based on your prompt.
+Please read the section "Inpainting" below for an explanation how inpainting works.

    - **Init Strength:** How much the AI should take the init image into account.
 The higher the value, the more will the generated image look like the init image.
 0.3 is a good value to use.